airbytehq/airbyte/docs/tutorial/airbyte_config_persistence.md

 ## Notes about running this tutorial on Mac OS vs Linux

 Note that Docker for Mac is not a real Docker host, now it actually runs a virtual machine behind the scenes and hides it from you to make things simpler.
-Simpler, unless you want to dig deeper... just like our current use case where we want to inspect the content of internal Docker volumes...
+Here's the simpler version, unless you want to dig deeper... just like our current use case where we want to inspect the content of internal Docker volumes...

 Here are some related links as references on accessing Docker Volumes:
 - on Mac OS [Using Docker containers in 2019](https://stackoverflow.com/a/55648186)